Allen Dizon

-Allen Dizon (born October 3, 1977), is a Filipino actor, model and producer, and former member of the Viva Hot Men.
+Allen Dizon (born October 3, 1977) is a Filipino actor, model and producer, and former member of the Viva Hot Men.
 Dizon originally acted in daring roles, and later became an independent film actor and producer.

+Early life and education

+Dizon raised in Pampanga, he lived a simple life focused on his school activities and peers.
+He attended Holy Cross College in Santa Ana, Pampanga, where he was an active member of the varsity basketball team.
+He completed his high school education there in 1994.
+He moved to Manila for his tertiary education and enrolled at De Ocampo Memorial College.
+He graduated with a degree in Hotel and Restaurant Management (HRM).

+Career

 In 2007, he won the Best Supporting Actor FAMAS award and Star Award for Movies in the film Twilight Dancers.
 Dizon appeared in movies including Dukot (2009), Sigwa (2010), Patikul (2011), Deadline (2011), and Migrante (2012).
 He played Sonny Burgos in the film Burgos (2013) starring Lorna Tolentino and Rocco Nacino, directed by Joel Lamangan.
 Dizon played as a soldier in Lauriana (2013) with Bangs Garcia and Rich Asuncion.
 He starred in ABS-CBN's melodrama series Doble Kara (2015), as Antonio Dela Rosa.

 In 2021, while also appearing in a few drama anthology episodes, Allen was included in a handful of GMA Network series, including First Yaya and Agimat ng Agila.
 In 2022 he had a role in TV series Return to Paradise, playing support, alongside Eula Valdez, to the leads Derrick Monasterio and Elle Villanueva.

 In 2023 he appeared on GMA Network's melodrama series Abot-Kamay na Pangarap in the supporting role of Dr. Carlos Benitez, Zoey's (played by Kazel Kinouchi) biological father, who becomes the husband of Lyneth (played by Carmina Villarroel).
 Dizon is also reunited with Villarroel, his co-star in Doble Kara.

 Dizon produced the indie films Crossroads (Paupahan) (2008), Marino (2009) and Dukot (2009).